le91688/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, actually in Python and Django.
+Someday hope to have a career in VR/exploit dev.
+Learning and sharing info on my way.

-email: agus[at]python.web.id
+email: le91688[at]gmail.com